Dr Alain Zysset

 - Senior Lecturer (School of Law)

-Alain has also recently been appointed Senior Research Fellow at the University of Oslo (PluriCourts Center of Excellence) for a two-year project (2021-23) studying the nexus between theories of populism and the practice of the European Court of Human Rights.
-The project examines if and how the Court should respond to populism consolidating across Council of Europe states.
-It is funded by the Norwegian Research Council and builds upon a prior research project conducted at the Hertie School of Governance in Berlin (Center for Fundamental Rights) and funded by a Re-Constitution Fellowship (2019-20).
+Alain is also currently Senior Research Fellow at the University of Oslo (PluriCourts Center of Excellence) for a two-year project (2021-23) studying the nexus between theories of populism and the practice of the European Court of Human Rights.
+The project is funded by the Norwegian Research Council and examines if and how the Court should respond to populism consolidating across Council of Europe states.
+His monograph on the topic is under contract with Cambridge University Press (Studies on International Courts and Tribunals series).

-Alain is on leave from the School (until March 2023) to pursue the aforementioned project but continues to supervise doctoral dissertations and welcomes expressions of interest for prospective projects at the intersection of international law/human rights law/constitutional law and legal and political theory.
+Alain is on leave from the School to pursue the aforementioned project but continues to supervise doctoral dissertations and welcomes expressions of interest for prospective projects at the intersection of international law/human rights law/constitutional law and legal and political theory.

 Alain’s academic background is multi-disciplinary.
-After obtaining a BA at the University of Lausanne (Switzerland) in Philosophy and History, Alain has earned graduate degrees in Philosophy (MSc, LSE), History (MA, Graduate Institute Geneva) and Law (LL.M., Toronto).
-He was awarded his doctorate in law summa cum laude at the University of Fribourg (Switzerland) under the supervision of Prof. Samantha Besson (now at Collège de France) and with the support of a three-year scholarship from the Swiss National Science Foundation (2010-2013).
-His dissertation was awarded the Gottlob Prize for the best dissertation defended at the Faculty of Law and was published as a research monograph with Routledge (The ECHR and Human Rights Theory) in 2016.
+After his undergraduate degree in Philosophy and History (BA, University of Lausanne), Alain has earned graduate degrees in Philosophy (MSc, London School of Economics), History (MA, Graduate Institute) and Law (LL.M., Toronto).
+He was awarded his doctorate in law summa cum laude at the University of Fribourg (Switzerland) under the supervision of Prof. Samantha Besson (now at Collège de France) with the support of a three-year scholarship from the Swiss National Science Foundation (2010-2013).
+His dissertation was awarded the Gottlob Prize for the best dissertation defended at the Faculty of Law and was published as a research monograph with Routledge (The ECHR and Human Rights Theory).

 Before joining Glasgow, Alain was an Assistant Professor of Public Law and Human Rights at Durham University (2017-18) and previously held postdoctoral positions at the University of Oslo (PluriCourts Center of Excellence), the European University Institute (Max Weber Fellowship) Goethe-University Frankfurt (Cluster of Excellence Normative Orders on a fellowship of the Swiss National Science Foundation (SNSF).